01 of 04

 Begin by crocheting a chain in a waste yarn—we would normally chain about 10 more than the number of stitches we want to cast on.
 Here, there will be 18 stitches.

-Use yarn that is smooth and a little thinner than your working yarn, and crochet hook a size larger than your needles will be.
-This makes a looser, airier chain for picking up those stitches.Continue to 2 of 3 below.
+Use yarn that is smooth and a little thinner than your working yarn, and choose a crochet hook that is a size larger than your needles will be.
+This makes a looser, airier chain for picking up those stitches.Continue to 3 of 4 below.

 With your working yarn, pick up stitches in these bumps.
 This will be the foundation of your cast on edge.
 If you used a waste yarn in a contrasting color for the chain, it should be easy to distinguish between the bumps and your stitches.